 In subsection (b), the words "Amounts necessary" are substituted for the words "such portion of said funds as may be necessary".
 The words "participating in an exercise under subsection (a)" are substituted for the words "as shall participate in such encampments, maneuvers, or other exercises, including outdoor target practice, for field and coast-defense instruction".
 The words "allocated to it from appropriations for field or coast-defense instruction" are substituted for the words "appropriated for that purpose and allocated to any State, Territory, or the District of Columbia".

+In subsection (c), the words "Members of the Na-

 In subsection (c), the words "Members of the National Guard participating in an exercise under subsection (a)" are substituted for the words "When any portion of the National Guard shall participate in encampments, maneuvers, or other exercises, including outdoor target practice, for field or coast-defense instruction, under the provisions of this title".
-The words "duly", "at any time", "rendezvous", "both dates inclusive", and "making the same" are omitted as surplusage.
+The words "duly", "at any time", "rendezvous", "both dates in-clusive", and "making the same" are omitted as surplusage.